 Employers that actively help employees to prevent illness will likely help the reduction of both absenteeism and presenteeism.

 Offering a flu vaccination programme for example, would be a good starting point.
 Flu is not only debilitating for employees, but it is also highly contagious.
-Preventing this decease before it starts is the best approach and, although the vaccination program will cost, it is more likely to be a lower costs than the cost of absenteeism caused by a flu epidemic in the first place.
+Preventing this decease before it starts is the best approach.
+The vaccination program will cost businesses, but it’s likely to be lower cost than the cost of absenteeism caused by a flu epidemic in the first place.